soto-solice/FFXIV-ProximityVoiceChat/README.md

 TODO: Automation, so far haven't been able to schedule anything correctly such that on clicking join voice room the game: Clears ContentMemberList (where adv list is stored) -> Opens AdventurerList (or close->open OR refresh its contents if its already open) -> Reads AdventurerList once open (or loaded) -> Sends Join request -> Close AdventurerList.

 Currently the way to test the signaling server functionality is to first close the adventurer list then:
-- Click Test Clear (Required if Adventurer List/ContentMemberList has been populated with more data prior)
+- ~~Click Test Clear (Required if Adventurer List/ContentMemberList has been populated with more data prior)~~
 - Click Test Open
 - Click Test Read
 - Join Public Voice Room

-To force seperate instances I have been manually appending "Materia" to a portion of the room name in the MapManager GetCurrentMapPublicRoomName() method. there is a commented out line for this to instead append the current datacenter of the player.
+To force seperate instances I have been manually appending "Materia" to a portion of the room name in the MapManager GetCurrentMapPublicRoomName() method. ~~there is a commented out line for this to instead append the current datacenter of the player.~~ Commented out line now default.

 Currently there is a new method in MapManager called inFieldOp(), however it is currently only configured for Eureka (where I was testing).
 This would need cases added for each other Field Op/Exploratory Zone.